Unitarian Universalist Foundation of Phoenix

 Why?
 So we can realize current dreams-and grow bigger dreams for the future.

-The only purpose of the Unitarian Universalist Foundation of Phoenix is to benefit the UU Congregation of Phoenix.
-Through gifts and loans, the Foundation assists with projects such as long range programs and major building and property improvements that cannot be normally be sustained through annual operating contributions.
+The purpose of the Unitarian Universalist Foundation of Phoenix is to benefit the UU Congregation of Phoenix.
+Through gifts and loans, the Foundation assists with projects such as long range programs, major building and property improvements that cannot typically be sustained through annual operating contributions.
 The more the Foundation Fund grows, the closer we come to fulfilling the Congregation’s mission.

 Supporting the Present

-Each year the Foundation has historically distributed to the Congregation an amount equal to five percent of Foundation assets at the end of the most recent calendar year.
-In 2015, this was $53,716 which went to the Congregation’s annual operating budget.
-The Congregation’s Board may formally request assistance from the Foundation, for projects that support long-term growth and health of the Congregation and Unitarian Universalism.
+Each year the Foundation has historically distributed to the Congregation an amount equal to around five percent of Foundation assets at the end of the previous calendar year.
+These funds support the Congregation’s annual operating budget.
+The Congregation’s Board may formally request assistance from the Foundation for projects that support long-term growth and health of the Congregation and Unitarian Universalism.
+Recent support from the Foundation, along with generous contributions to the Capital Campaign, helped to realize the dream of a more welcoming patio space for all ages.

 Ensuring the Future

-As the Congregation looks ahead, there are dreams of a more accessible front entrance, of renovations to the patio, of renovations to the Memorial Garden, to name a few.
-As the Foundation grows, through legacy or planned gifts and gifts honoring or in memory of loved ones, our dreams will come closer to reality.
+As the Congregation looks ahead, there are continuing dreams such as a more accessible front entrance and renovations to the Memorial Garden.
+As the Foundation grows, through legacy or planned gifts and gifts honoring special events in our lives or in memory of loved ones, our dreams will come closer to reality.
 The UUFP Memory Book, kept in the office, is a permanent record of these gifts.
 To learn more about providing for the Foundation in your estate planning, please see our Chalice Keepers: Leave a Legacy of Love brochure or contact a member of the Foundation Board.
-To make a gift in honor of someone, you may write a check to the Foundation and include ‘in honor of’ in the memo line.
+To make a gift in honor of someone, please click on the Chalice Keepers & Legacy Society under Support on the main UUCP webpage or you may write a check to the Unitarian Universalist Foundation of Phoenix and include ‘in honor of’ in the memo line.

-Click HERE to see a list of current UU Foundation members.
+Click HERE to see a list of current UU Foundation elected officers.